Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 Let’s Start on a Positive Note

-South Africa is a popular destination, and it’s not hard to imagine why.
-There’s wildlife, safaris, pristine beaches, great resorts, and activities, and culture-freaks are entertained in spades.
+South Africa is a popular tourist destination, and it’s not hard to imagine why.
+There’s wildlife, safaris, pristine beaches, great resorts, and activities.
+Culture-lovers especially are entertained in spades.
 South Africa is richly diversified with many languages, cultures, traditions, and festivals.
 Tourists who exchange First-World currency for the South African Rand can also expect a relatively cheap, but high-class vacation.

 Why You Must Look at the Dark Side

 Great, you’ve decided to visit South Africa!
-Here’s a checklist to consider beforehand.
+Here’s a checklist to consider before you get on the plane.

 1. Stock Up on Medication

 The most obvious one here is prescription medication.
 Make sure you have enough to cover your stay.
-South Africa has good pharmacies but there could be a shortage or the nearest one closed for some reason.
-It’s also a good idea to keep medication cool somehow.
+South Africa has good pharmacies but there could be a shortage of medicine or the nearest pharmacy to you might be closed for some reason.
+It’s also a good idea to keep medication cool.
 Summers in South Africa get extremely hot.
 This brings us to a seasonal pest—mosquitoes.

 2. Make Sure You're Up to Date on Your Vaccinations

-The CDC and WHO recommend having these vaccinations before traveling to South Africa (you likely already have many of them).
+The CDC and WHO recommend having the following vaccinations before traveling to South Africa.

 - Hepatitis A and B